wuhaifengdhu/zh_segment/README.rst

 In your own Python programs, you'll mostly want to use `segment` to divide a phrase into a list of its parts::

-    >>> from ZhSegment import segment
+    >>> from zh_segment import segment
     >>> segment('thisisatest')
     ['this', 'is', 'a', 'test']

-ZhSegment also provides a command-line interface for batch processing.
+zh_segment also provides a command-line interface for batch processing.
 This interface accepts two arguments: in-file and out-file.
 Lines from in-file are iteratively segmented, joined by a space, and written to out-file.
 Input and output default to stdin and stdout respectively. ::

-    $ echo thisisatest | python -m ZhSegment this is a test
+    $ echo thisisatest | python -m zh_segment
+    this is a test

 The maximum segmented word length is 24 characters.
 Neither the unigram nor